Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 - `KMS_PUBLIC_KEY`: Base64-encoded public key for KMS verification (required)
 - `AWS_STS_REFRESH_CREDENTIALS_PERIOD_SECONDS`: How often to refresh AWS STS credentials in seconds (default: 900, range: 900-1800)

 **Local Development**: When using the `--disable-kms` flag, AWS-related environment variables become optional.
 If not provided, dummy AWS credentials are used for local testing.
-The TEE must be run with `--disable-kms` and `PRIVATE_KEY_BASE64` environment variable.
+The TEE must be run with cargo feature `local_run` and `PRIVATE_KEY_BASE64` environment variable.

-**Security Note**: When `--disable-kms` is used, the system validates that the `PRIVATE_KEY` environment variable is not set to prevent accidental exposure of private keys in production.

 **Converting PEM to Base64**: If you have a PEM file, you can convert it to base64:
 ```bash